Public Policy MSc

 Assessment methods

-Assessment on the course involves coursework, conducting your own research piece, individual and group class presentations and a reflective assessment.
+Assessment of the course involves coursework, conducting your own research piece, individual and group class presentations and a reflective assessment.
 To encourage and facilitate independent learning the course will take full advantage of NTU's online workspace (NOW).

 Moreover, the assessment methods enable students to develop and strengthen transferable skills, thus supporting their employability profile.
 The Politics and International Relations Employability Coordinator, together with NTU’s employability team, will assist in developing a professional portfolio that can be used when applying for internships, professional employment or further study.